-Faith Over Fear: Overcoming Fear of Leaving Home and Panic Attacks
+Faith Over Fear: Overcoming Panic and the Fear of Leaving Home

 Marissa seemed to have it all—a work-from-home career, a loving husband, and a playful child.
-But lately, fear had begun shrinking her world.
+But lately, fear had begun to shrink her world.

 So she stayed home.